-Assessment of such development proposals should have regard to the South Downs Management Plan and emerging National Park planning documents and strategies.
+Assessment of such development proposals should have regard to the South Downs Management Plan, the adopted South Downs Local Plan and emerging National Park planning documents and strategies.

 The area of the Parish adjacent to the South Downs National Park makes a contribution to the setting of the Park and enjoyment of its special qualities.
 Outside the Park boundaries, light pollution, noise and development could have a harmful impact.